+g.
 After the initial site visit is complete, the inspector will prepare a summary of the initial site visit.
-Based on this report, the inspector and project manager will evaluate the need for performing a scoping survey and make a recommendation to NMSS and regional management.
+Based on this report, the inspector and NMSS project manager will evaluate the need for performing a scoping survey and make a recommendation to NMSS and regional management.
+On a site-by-site basis, a scoping survey may not be needed.
+For most sites, only an initial site visit may be performed if adequate data is collected during the initial site visit to assess whether (1) controls are needed, as described in Section 4.2.e above, and (2) future actions may be needed to ensure doses remain below the NRC’s unrestricted use criterion, 25 mrem/yr, as described in Section 4.3.

+h.
 A preliminary dose assessment may be performed (see also Section 04.04), as appropriate, to further inform management’s decision on the need to perform the scoping survey.
 Other considerations for this decision could include, but are not limited to: the suspected or known historic uses of radium on the site; additional information obtained during the visit regarding locations where radium was historically used; and the feasibility of obtaining additional data to demonstrate the presence or absence of radium on the site.

 Figure 1.
 Typical Process for Site Visit and Scoping Survey